Josh Judge

-Josh Judge is a meteorologist and real estate agent.
+Josh Judge is an American meteorologist and real estate agent.
 He presents weather at WMUR-TV in Manchester, New Hampshire.
 Since 2018 he has been a full-time real estate agent, quickly becoming one of the top agents in his company.
 Judge still forecasts the weather part-time.
 His forecasts reach over 670,500 people in New Hampshire and the surrounding states.